How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 • Focus on calm: Prioritize products that reduce redness rather than drying the skin excessively.

-• Eat antioxidant-rich foods like berries, spinach and sweet potatoes
+• Nourish with antioxidants from foods like berries, spinach, and sweet potatoes.

-• Include healthy fats like olive oil, avocados and walnuts
+• Include healthy fats like those in olive oil, avocados, and walnuts.

-• If you’re interested in probiotics, consult a healthcare provider to see whether they’re appropriate for you if your diet is low in fish
+• Consider your gut-skin connection.
+If interested in probiotics, consult a healthcare provider to see if they’re right for you.

-• Reduce caffeine and alcohol if they increase your stress symptoms
+• Be mindful of stimulants like caffeine and alcohol if you notice they heighten your stress.

 Don’t Neglect Gut-Skin Connection